Biology for Kids: Cells, Organisms, and the Diversity of Life

 What is Biology?

 Biology is the science of life.
-Biology is the study of living things.
+Biology means the study of living things.

 We usually take it for granted that we can tell the difference between something that is alive and something that is not alive; between organic and inorganic things.